team-dev-docs/devdocsprod-dev-docs/docs/main.md

 ## Conclusion

-The DevDocs VS Code Extension is an invaluable tool for developers who want to maintain high-quality documentation without sacrificing productivity.
-By combining the power of AI with the familiarity of VS Code, DevDocs makes documentation an integral part of your development workflow.
+The Dev-Docs VS Code Extension is an invaluable tool for developers who want to maintain high-quality documentation without sacrificing productivity.
+By combining the power of AI with the familiarity of VS Code, Dev-Docs makes documentation an integral part of your development workflow.

-Try the DevDocs VS Code Extension today and experience the future of documentation!
+Try the Dev-Docs VS Code Extension today and experience the future of documentation!